 Optimal conditioning for fire-resistant operating fluids with innovative plug & play product solutions Count on HYDAC as your reliable partner for hydraulic solutions in power plants

 Process reliability in electrical energy production and reliable system availability are essential for your power plant to operate competitively.
-Downtime comes with high costs—and unanticipated repairs—and should therefore be avoided wherever possible.
+Downtime comes with high costs – and unanticipated repairs – and should therefore be avoided wherever possible.
 This calls for well-coordinated systems and service products that satisfy the requirements of your plant as well as predictive maintenance with an experienced service partner's expertise.

 When operating steam turbines and their electro-hydraulically controlled (EHC) turbine systems, this means paying special attention to the conditioning of the fluids used.
 Today’s EHC systems mainly use fire-resistant fluids.
-For optimized process reliability, their service life needs to be extended.
+For optimised process reliability, their service life needs to be extended.
 Fluids that have been damaged, for example by water ingress or acidification, cause damage to your valves and filters in the medium term.
-This results in hydraulic failures that are expensive to rectify.
+This results in hydraulic failures which are expensive to rectify.

 Prevent hydraulic failures caused by damaged operating fluids

 Our customer, an international operator of steam turbine power plants, wanted the existing EHC central hydraulic systems to be redesigned and supplemented with mobile service products.
 The ingress of condensate and water was putting continuous strain on the operating medium, and the customer wanted to pre-empt the hydraulic system's failure.

 At the same time, acidification was causing agglomerates and varnish to form, which would severely impair the functionality of the fire-resistant fluids (FRFs), damage valve surfaces and block hydraulic filters if no preventive measures were taken.